httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 # The CDN-Loop Request Header Field {#header}

-The CDN-Loop request header field is intended to help a Content Delivery Network identify when an incoming request has already passed through that CDN's servers, to prevent loops.
+The CDN-Loop request header field is intended to help a Content Delivery Network identify when an incoming request has already passed through that CDN's servers, to detect loops.

 ~~~ abnf
 CDN-Loop = #cdn-id